YannGuidon/ttihp-HDSISO8RS_5L/docs/info.md

+## What is is

+This tile delays a bit's value by xxx cycles at speeds above xxxMHz (according to the synthesiser, to be tested).
+It is an attempt to beat storage packing density, as well as a test architecture for asynchronous shift registers, not made out of the larger DFF cells.
+This version packs yyy RS latches and a controller, filling zz% of the tile's surface.

 ## How it works

 As the name implies, it's a high density shift register for deep digital delays.
 According to the PDK for CMOS IHP at